-In the isotropic case ($b=1$), the term proportional to the potential gradient vanishes, and the azimuthal moment becomes a simple scaled version of the vertical moment.
-This derivation highlights that even in a spherical potential, the flattening of the tracer distribution ($q_k$) explicitly couples the radial and vertical coordinates in the azimuthal velocity field.
+In the semi-isotropic limit ($b=1$), the term explicitly dependent on the potential gradient vanishes.
+However, the azimuthal moment is strictly coupled to the vertical moment through a geometric factor that varies with radius $R$, determined by the tracer's flattening ($q_k$).
+This derivation highlights that even in a spherical potential, the flattening of the tracer distribution explicitly links the spatial coordinates to the azimuthal velocity field.